uresha1995/Data-Science-Project/README.txt

 **Post-Hoc Analysis: A Tukey’s HSD (Honest Significant Difference) test for pairwise comparisons following the ANOVA to further explore which specific income levels or age groups differ.

+*Time Series Analysis for deaths

+ARIMA(1,1,1) - forecast the cancer incidence and mortality Auto ARIMA - Identify (0,2,0) as best model still AIC is high Did manual tuning to check whether other models have low AIC

+Found best model is (0,2,0)

+*Time Series Analysis for incidence

+ARIMA(1,1,1) - forecast the cancer incidence and mortality Auto ARIMA - Identify (0,1,0) as best model still AIC is high Did manual tuning to check whether other models have low AIC

+Found (0,2,0) is the best model

+*Run test and training model by separate 80% training and 20% testing

+Used to validate the model's performance by comparing predicted values to observed values

+*Rolling Forecast

+Run to validate the model's prediction ability